Six o'clock swill

 The six o'clock swill was an Australian and New Zealand slang term for the last-minute rush to buy drinks at a hotel bar before it closed.
-During a significant part of the 20th century, most Australian and New Zealand hotels shut their public bars at 6 pm.
+During a large part of the 20th century, most Australian and New Zealand hotels shut their public bars at 6 pm.
 A culture of heavy drinking developed during the time between finishing work at 5 pm and the mandatory closing time only an hour later.

 Introduction of early closing

 Six o'clock closing was introduced during the First World War, partly as an attempt to improve public morality and partly as a war austerity measure.
-Before this reform, most hotels and public houses in Australia had closed at 11 or 11:30 pm.
+Before this reform, most hotels and public houses in Australia closed their bars at 11 or 11:30 pm.
 Support for changing hotel closing times originally came from the temperance movement, which hoped that implementing restrictions on the sale of alcohol would lead eventually to its total prohibition.
 Although the movement had been active since the 1870s, it had been gaining ground since the 1900s following the introduction of 6 o'clock retail trade closing, first legislated in Western Australia in 1897.
 The argument made by the temperance movement challenged the grounds for public houses being "kept open while bakers' shops were shut".
 Prominent groups in this movement were the Woman's Christian Temperance Union and the Rechabites.
 Their agitation was augmented with the outbreak of war in 1914 where it was argued that a "well-ordered, self-disciplined and morally upright home front was a precondition for the successful prosecution of the war."

-The first state to introduce early closing was South Australia in March 1916 where the rationale was for supporting the war effort.
-The law had been approved in the previous year in a referendum held in conjunction with the state election.
-Six o'clock closing was subsequently adopted in New South Wales, Victoria and Tasmania in the same year.
+The first state to introduce early closing was South Australia in March 1916 where the rationale was to reduce drunkenness, and followed a widely subscribed petition.
+The Council of Churches urged such a measure in support of the war effort, but premier Peake, a teetotal Presbyterian, refused.
+Such a law was approved in a referendum held in conjunction with the 1915 state election.
+Six o'clock closing was subsequently adopted in New South Wales, Victoria, and Tasmania in the same year.
 It was introduced in New Zealand in December 1917.
 Western Australia adopted a 9 pm closing time, but Queensland retained the old closing times until it introduced 8 o'clock closing in 1923.